mayankdubey1996/flight_fare_prediction/README.md

 python train.py
 ```

-7. Let's launch the web application:
+7. Let's launch the __web application__

 ```
 python app.py
 ```

-8. Enter data have fun.
+8. Enter the data have fun.

 #### 2. Run with docker.